lollipopkit/image_hash.dart/README.md

 ### Enums

-- `HashKind`: Defines the type of hash algorithm (average, perceptual, difference, wavelet, median)
+- `HashFn`: Defines the type of hash algorithm (average, perceptual, difference, wavelet, median)
 - `HashDirection`: Specifies the direction for the difference hash algorithm (horizontal, vertical, both)

-## Tips for Best Results

-- For general use, `perceptualHash` usually provides the best balance of accuracy and speed
-- When comparing images, a similarity threshold between 0.85-0.95 often works well
-- The ideal hash algorithm depends on your specific use case:
-  - `averageHash`: Best for finding exact duplicates or very similar images
-  - `differenceHash`: Good for detecting structural/edge changes
-  - `waveletHash`: Best for detecting subtle differences, but slower
-  - `medianHash`: More robust against noise than average hash
+### Utils

+- `findSimilarImages`: Function to find groups of similar images in a directory

 ## License